IMF lowers Nigeria’s economic growth forecast to 3.0%

 By Babajide Komolafe & Emma Ujah, Washington DC

-The International Monetary Fund (IMF) has downgraded its economic growth forecast for Nigeria in 2025 to 3.0%, citing a decline in global crude oil prices.
+The International Monetary Fund, IMF has reduced its forecast for Nigeria’s economic growth in 2025 to 3.0% citing lower price of crude oil.

-The revised projection was contained in the IMF’s April 2025 World Economic Outlook (WEO) report, released on the sidelines of the ongoing Spring Meetings of the IMF and the World Bank in Washington, DC.
+The IMF announced the forecast in the April 2025 World Economic Outlook, WEO report released on the sidelines of the ongoing Spring meetings of the IMF and the World Bank in Washington DC.

-The new forecast represents a 0.2 percentage point reduction from the Fund’s previous projection of 3.2%.
+The latest forecast represents a 0.2 percentage points lower than the previous forecast of 3.2 per cent.

-In a more drastic revision, the IMF also slashed South Sudan’s 2025 forecast: “South Sudan has a downward revision of 31.5 percentage points for 2025 due to delays in resuming oil production following damage to a key pipeline.”
+“South Sudan has a downward revision of 31.5 percentage points for 2025 on account of the delay in in the resumption of oil production from a damaged pipeline.”

 Disclaimer